PensionBee/ddd-workshop/README.md

 Now each section of the diagram reads like this:
 > **Actor X** issues **Command X** which affects **Entity X** resulting in **Event X**.

-### Part 5: Adding Context Boundaries
+### Part 5: Identifying Context Boundaries

-*In DDD, a bounded context is an important concept, if a little abstract.
-[Martin Fowler's Bounded Context overview](https://martinfowler.com/bliki/BoundedContext.html) (2 minute read) does a great job of illustrating what they are.
-Go check it out.*
+In DDD, a bounded context is a really important concept, if a little abstract.
+[Martin Fowler's Bounded Context overview](https://martinfowler.com/bliki/BoundedContext.html) (2 minute read) does a great job of illustrating what they are - go check it out.

-*EventStorming diagrams are great for identifying bounded contexts because we have a high level overview of the entities and capabilities in our business processes, as well as how they relate to each other.
-There are some specific techniques for identifying bounded contexts but the easiest (if a little crude) is to simply draw lines around areas that instinctively feel related to each other, e.g. everything to do with `Accounts`, everything to do with `Shipping`, etc. This can be a great starting point for having the discussions necessary to design effective context boundaries.*
+EventStorming diagrams are great for identifying bounded contexts because we gain a high level overview of the entities and capabilities in our business processes, as well as how they relate to each other.

-1. Looking at the EventStorming diagram as a whole, try to identify boundaries around groups of related entities / capabilities.
-Draw lines/circles/boxes around those areas and give them meaningful names. (note that the same bounded context can appear in several places along the timeline - it's not uncommon for business processes to move from one bounded context to another and then back again.)
+There are a couple of techniques for identifying bounded contexts but let's look at 2:

-To sanity check the bounded contexts you've identified/chosen, try these two thought experiments:
+- Use your eyeballs and your instinct to draw lines around areas that feel related to each other, e.g. everything to do with `Accounts`, everything to do with `Shipping`, etc. This can be a great starting point for defining context boundaries that can later be refined, even if the method is a little crud.

-- Imagine each bounded context is owned by a different team and only the owning team can change anything about a bounded context (conceptually or in the code that will eventually represent that bounded context).
-Ask yourself if the current design would result in a lot of *unneccessary* cross-team meetings and bottlenecks.
+- Make a copy of the timeline then group related entities/behaviours together.
+Context boundaries often become clear as a result.

-- Imagine each bounded context as an independently deployed service which has to communicate with all other bounded contexts via API calls.
-Ask yourself if the current design would result in a lot of *unneccessary* cross-team meetings and bottlenecks.
+Let's use the second approach to try to define our context boundaries.

-There are two extremes when identifying/choosing bounded contexts:
+1. Make a copy of the EventStorming diagram, excluding **Actor** stickies/elements (they just add clutter)

-- One large bounded context which encapsulates everything
+2. Remove duplicate **Entity** stickies/elements then group **Command**/**Event** pairs together that belong to the same entity.
-- Many tiny bounded contexts which each encapsulate a very small number of entities/behaviours
+3. Move related **Entity** stickies/elements close to each other.

-The sweet spot is somewhere in the middle.
+4. Draw lines/circles/boxes around groups of related entities and give those areas meaningful names

-### Part 6: Group Entities into their Bounded Contexts
+5. Draw lines between entities indicating their relationship with one another (kind of like foreign keys in a database, if that's a useful analogy for you).
+Don't worry if lines cross contexts at this point, we'll resolve those issues later.

-Let's go back to [Martin Fowler's Bounded Context overview](https://martinfowler.com/bliki/BoundedContext.html).
-The first diagram there shows two bounded contexts, each containg multiple entities with lines connecting some of them together.
-This is a great way of condensing all the information in our EventStorming diagram down into a simple overview of the core elements in a bounded context and the relationships between them.
+6. Now that you've identified the bounded contexts you're working with, you can port those boundaries back to the original timeline.
+This might result in the same bounded context appearing multiple times on the timeline.

-1. Create a second diagram which contains only the context boundaries you created in the EventStorming diagram.
-This time, there should only be one of each.
+Note that this is an art more than a science and there are two traps you might fall into, namely:

-2. Add each entity from the EventStorming diagram to the relevant bounded context
+- Creating one large bounded context which encapsulates everything
-3. Draw lines connecting entities which have some kind of relationship with each other.
-If it helps, imagine how you would model foreign keys in a database between these Entities.
-Also, don't worry if any of the lines cross between bounded contexts - we'll resolve that in a later section
+- Creating lots of tiny bounded contexts which each encapsulate a very small number of entities/behaviours

-That's it!
-Now we've got a simple, clear diagram illustrating the context boundaries, entities and relationships in our business.
+The sweet spot is somewhere in the middle...